mamonu/InterviewSpeechRecognition/SpeechFrequencies.md

         If you have any ideas, or there is something that I'm missing, please let me know.
 Much appreciated!

-A speech communication channel as used in telephony typically has a frequency response of 300 Hz to 3 kHz.
+A: A speech communication channel as used in telephony typically has a frequency response of 300 Hz to 3 kHz.
 Although this rejects a lot of the energy in normal speech, intelligibility is still quite good - the main problem seems to be that certain plosive consonants, e.g. "p" and "t", can be a little hard to discriminate without the higher frequency components.